 The MIA’s renowned collection of Asian art represents 17 cultures spanning nearly 5,000 years.
 Best known for the size and quality of its Chinese and Japanese collections, it also has important examples of Indian, Southeast Asian, Korean, Himalayan, and Islamic art.

 In 2008, the museum founded its first department dedicated to the art of our times.
 The Department of Contemporary Art brings a fresh dynamism to its galleries by collecting and exhibiting works by living artists of national and international renown.
 This initiative emphasizes the relationships among historical art, diverse cultures, and contemporary art-making.

 The MIA houses one of the nation’s finest collections of European and American decorative arts, including furniture, design, silver, ceramics, and glass.
-In addition to seven period rooms housed within the museum, the MIA also owns the 1913 Purcell-Cutts House, a Prairie School-style architect’s home in the historic Kenwood neighborhood of Minneapolis.
+In addition to 12 period rooms housed within the museum, the MIA also owns the 1913 Purcell-Cutts House, a Prairie School-style architect’s home in the historic Kenwood neighborhood of Minneapolis.

 Established with the museum’s opening in 1915, the MIA’s Art Research & Reference Library is one of the Midwest’s premiere research centers dedicated to the study of art.
 The library’s holdings provide special collection and rare printed materials as well as digitized texts/images and cutting-edge online research tools.
 Spanning the world’s history of art, the library’s remarkable collection of more than 60,000 volumes continues to grow.

 The museum’s Native American art collection celebrates the artistic achievements of America’s first peoples.
 The collection began with a gift of 25 objects from the Northwest Coast in 1928.
 The collection now encompasses nearly 1,500 objects from the major cultural regions across the continent, from ancient to contemporary times.